imgix/imgix-hygraph/README.md

 ## Configuration

-To use this app, you will need to create an imgix source, either a Web Folder type source to use your Hygraph assets or any other source types to use assets hosted outside of Hygraph.
+To use this app, you will need to [create an imgix source](https://docs.imgix.com/getting-started/setup/creating-sources), either a Web Folder source type, to use your Hygraph assets, or any other source types to use assets hosted outside of Hygraph.

 ### Using assets from Hygraph

 #### Step 1 - Configuring the imgix source

-1. Create a new imgix source, selecting "Web Folder" as a Storage Type.
+1. Create a new imgix source, selecting ["Web Folder"](https://docs.imgix.com/getting-started/setup/creating-sources/web-folder) as a Storage Type.

 2. Now enter the base URL for your imgix source.
 To obtain the URL, go to the "Assets" tab in the Hygraph app and right click any asset thumbnail, then select "Copy Image Address".
 Keep the part before `/output=...` and delete the rest.